Find the perfect publication for your classroom by searching for your state and grade level below:

 Students will examine ways energy is transformed from one form to another and the flow of energy in systems.
 They will learn how nuclear energy is unlike other sources of energy.
 Students will also be introduced to the laws of thermodynamics.

-Students will study light and sound energy, defining how there are similar and different.
+Students will study light and sound energy, defining how they are similar and different.
 Students will also describe characteristics of waves.
 They will learn about the electromagnetic spectrum.

 Students will discuss both simple and compound machines and how machines help people do work.
 They will define characteristics of the six machines that were invented during the Renaissance and have changed very little over time.
 They will learn about the lever, pulley, wheel and axle, inclined plane, wedge and screw.